 FPA Member Code of Practice

-CODE OF PRACTICE TO WHICH ALL FULL AND ASSOCIATE MEMBERS AGREE TO ABIDE AS A CONDITION OF MEMBERSHIP
+CODE OF PRACTICE & PACKAGING CHARTER TO WHICH ALL FULL AND ASSOCIATE MEMBERS AGREE TO ABIDE AS A CONDITION OF THEIR MEMBERSHIP

 - To operate their businesses in accordance with the laws, rules and regulations operating within the UK and EU within the markets in which they operate.